OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadPropertiesFromFile/ReadPropertiesFromFile.md

 ## Overview ##

-The `ReadPropertiesFromFile` command reads the values of one or more time series processor properties from a file.
+The `ReadPropertiesFromFile` command reads the values of one or properties from a file, which can then be used in workflows using `${Property}` syntax.
 The corresponding [`WritePropertiesToFile`](../WritePropertiesToFile/WritePropertiesToFile.md)
 command can be used to write properties to a file.
-Processor properties include global defaults such as `InputStart`, `InputEnd`, `OutputStart`, `OutputEnd`, `OutputYearType`, `WorkingDir`, and also user-defined properties set with the [`SetProperty`](../SetProperty/SetProperty.md) command.
+Processor properties include built-in global defaults such as `InputStart`, `InputEnd`, `OutputStart`, `OutputEnd`, `OutputYearType`, `WorkingDir`, and also user-defined properties set with the [`SetProperty`](../SetProperty/SetProperty.md) command.
 Internally, properties have a name and a value, which is of a certain type